 - Not be in default on any loan or owe a refund on any grant made under Title IV of the Higher Education Act of 1965, as amended, at any institution.

 During the application process, students may be asked to verify the information reported on the FAFSA.
-Any aid offer will be contingent upon completion of the verification process.
+Any aid offer is contingent upon completion of the verification process.

 Satisfactory Academic Progress Policy

 Marquette University is required by federal regulation to apply qualitative and quantitative standards in measuring academic progress for financial aid purposes.
-The complete Satisfactory Academic Progress Policy can be found on the Office of Student Financial Aid website.
+The complete Satisfactory Academic Progress Policy can be found on the Marquette Central website.

 Office of Student Financial Aid - Available Programs